enescagrihan/sidebar/README.md

-# sidebar
+# sidebar and modal feature
-Soft animated sidebar.
+Soft animated sidebar and a modal feature.